Derilion/icarus/README.md

 # Icarus

-A project to create a modular digital assistant with voice support.
+A project to create a modular digital assistant with voice support licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)

 _Notice: This program is still very much under development.
 Everything is provided as is and will probably change a lot by later versions._